RouthuMohan/OWASP-Juice-Shop-VAPT/archive/Phase-6-Reporting-and-Risk-Assessment/README.md

 Phase 6 focused on consolidating the results of the VAPT assessment into a structured security assessment report and evaluating the risk associated with the confirmed vulnerabilities.

-The findings confirmed during the assessment were documented with their severity, CVSS scores, affected functionality, security impact, and remediation recommendations.
+The findings confirmed during the assessment were documented with their severity, CVSS scores, affected functionality, security impact, evidence, and remediation recommendations.

+The final report was prepared using the evidence collected throughout the assessment and the findings confirmed during the manual verification and proof-of-concept phase.

 ## Objectives